Euphoria star Angus Cloud’s cause of death revealed

 Fentanyl, cocaine, benzodiazepine, and methamphetamine were found in his system at the time of death.
 The actor suffered acute intoxication as a result of the lethal combination of drugs.

-In the initial statement of his death, no cause of death had been released, although it was noted he had lost his father shortly before, and had “intensely struggled with this loss”.
+In the statement announcing his death, it was noted that Cloud had attended his father’s funeral in Ireland just a week ago and had “intensely struggled with this loss”.

-However, shortly after, Cloud’s mother, Lisa, addressed her late son’s grief, but claimed that she did not believe he died by suicide.
+Cloud’s mother, Lisa, later claimed that she did not believe her son had died by suicide.

 “When we hugged goodnight we said how much we loved each other and he said he would see me in the morning.
 I don’t know if or what he may have put in his body after that.
 I only know that he put his head on the desk where he was working on art [projects], fell asleep and didn’t wake up.
 We may find out that he overdosed accidentally and tragically, but it’s abundantly clear that he did not intend to check out of this world,” she said at the time.